mbari-org/pbp-binder/README.md

     python -m pip install pip-tools
     ```

-- Determine the tag for pbp-binder.
+- Determine the version for pbp-binder.
-  Assuming that `$PBP_BINDER_VERSION` captures such tag.
+  Assuming that `$PBP_BINDER_VERSION` captures such version.

 - Regenerate `README.md` based on `README.in.md`.
   (see justfile for the recipe).